 Benefits to the Mind

 Exercise provides its own mood-enhancing effects to the human brain that can actually reduce one’s desire to use other mind-altering substances.
-In a review of literature prepared by Smith and Lynch (2012), various epidemiological studies revealed that self-administration of cocaine, amphetamine and methamphetamine among animals was decreased when the animals had access to some form of physical activity.
+In a review of literature prepared by Smith and Lynch (2012), various epidemiological studies revealed that self-administration of cocaine, amphetamine, and methamphetamine among animals was decreased when the animals had access to some form of physical activity.

 These results were affirmed in all phases of substance abuse, from early experimentation to relapse.
-Scientists feel that humans who regularly exercise are not only advancing their minds and bodies but also reducing their likelihood of developing addiction.
+Scientists feel that humans who regularly exercise are not only advancing their minds and bodies but also reducing their likelihood of developing an addiction.

 Just as chronic drug use can damage parts of the brain, exercise can provide beneficial improvements.
 Individuals who exercise regularly demonstrate better thinking and memory skills than those who don’t.
 Exercise can even promote the brain’s ability to regenerate through a process call neurogenesis.